 Connie obtained double First Class Honours in both BSS (Govt. & Laws) and LLB at the University of Hong Kong as well as her master degree in Bachelor of Civil Law at the University of Oxford.

-She was awarded the Bar Scholarship in 2008 before she joined Chambers in 2009.
+She was awarded the Bar Scholarship before she joined Chambers in 2009.